graninas/hierarchical-free-monads-the-most-developed-approach-in-haskell/README.md

 To that moment, I've built a strong experience in Software Engineering with OOP languages, such as C++ and C#, I've learned the need of the software design principles, I had a nice understanding of how to create testable software, and even all those patterns and approaches could lead me to the final goal of real world development: a software that solves the business' problems.

 But it seemed haskellers weren't interested in things like this.
 Haskellers looked more intelligent and more smart than me because they were able to juggle crazy types, categories, lemmas and coyonedas, and they did everything to get me thinking I'm too amateurish here.
-Like I don't need to care about that ugly mainstream nonsense anymore.
+Like if I don't need to care about that ugly mainstream nonsense anymore.
 What I actually need is to learn this new world of superior concepts just to have a chance to get into Heaven.
 I believed them, - if I'd only had a choice!

-This was my biggest mistake.
+It was my biggest mistake.

 Unfortunately, this delayed my Haskell career for several years.
 When I realized my mistake I began working secretly on my hobby projects in Haskell.
 I was unsure but it started looking like I do need the approaches to build real software in Haskell.
 I do need to make it testable, and the property based testing does not satisfy all my needs.
 I do want to make my code highly decoupled, and I do want to make it layered, with all the details hidden behind some interfaces.
 I really need a way to do Inversion of Control and Dependency Injection in Haskell.
 Am I asking too much?